leaf-node/kaya/README.md

 from deleting their own past backups.
 Target machines are still able to push new backups, and to read archived data.

+**Security limitation:** The remote client backed up via Kaya runs the restic command, so it has control over setting time stamp metadata for new backups.
+If malicious time stamps are set by the client, and you then prune your backups, legitimate backups you want to keep may be automatically removed, leaving illegitimate ones.

 ## Contributing

 If you'd like to contribute to Kaya, feel free to open an issue or pull